A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Data and methods

 Here, we propose a measure of the ability of a paper to influence a wide range of the neuroscience knowledge space, based on its individual radius of gyration (RoG) generated by other articles citing it -- observed in 2020.
 This quantity is expressed as the square root of the moment of inertia associated with the publications citing a focal paper $i$:

 where $p_i$ is the set of papers citing $i$ (with cardinality $N_i$) and $d_{ij}$ is the spatial distance between papers $i$ and $j$ in the knowledge map, i.e. the paper $i$ is considered as the citation \textit{center of mass}.
 This RoG is also useful for assessing the diffusion or concentration of citations in a local vocabulary space or beyond, and with what intensity.
+To compute the RoG on a polygon in the knowledge map, which must be at least a triangle, we draw our analysis on papers that have received at least 3 citations from our corpus $\mathcal{P}$.
+Under this filter, we cover 639,915 papers, which account for 75\% of all papers in $\mathcal{P}$, and which concentrate 99\% of all the citation links of the network built in the previous subsection.

 However, an article located at one of the edges of the map -- top, bottom, left, or right extremities -- may have a larger RoG than another article situated rather at the center of that map.
-Indeed, as a result of the construction of the map, the articles near the center are situated in a middle mass of knowledge that is almost equidistant from all others, which makes their citation diffusion of knowledge across the entire map less difficult than that of articles living in highly specific knowledge and vocabulary clusters, such as $C_0$, $C_1$, $C_2$, $C_3$, and $C_4$ in Fig.~\ref{fig:map}.
-For example, a paper in the cluster $C_4$ that cites another in $C_1$ must have spanned a larger lexical gap than another paper also citing $C_1$ but located in $C_7$.
+Indeed, as a result of the construction of the map, the articles near the center are situated in a middle mass of knowledge that is almost equidistant from all others, which allows their knowledge to be disseminated more easily across the entire map than that from articles located close to its borders.
+For example, in Fig.~\ref{fig:map}, a paper in the cluster \textit{Parkinson's disease} ($C_4$) that cites another in \textit{Foundations of connectionist AI} ($C_1$) must have spanned a larger lexical gap than another paper also citing $C_1$ but located in the neighboring clusters on brain neural network and neurological disorders ($C_7$).

 To compare the RoG between the clusters, we normalize the observed individual RoG of a given article by another hypothetical one, its \textit{maximum RoG}, which is a function of the maximal distance between this article and the one farthest away from it on the map, indicated by $d_i^{max}$ below.
 By considering the same number of papers citing the article $i$, but all hypothetically located at a distance $d_i^{max}$, the application of Eq.~\ref{eq:gyradius} gives: